BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 ![eyesofbeholder.png](/tutorials/unique_tav/eyesofbeholder.png =x120)

-This example has Eyes of Beholder, but it will be the exact same load order just with Glow eyes patch from Unique Tav and Glow eyes main file and preset from Glow eyes.
+This example has Eyes of Beholder, but it will be the exact same load order just with Glow eyes patch from Unique Tav and just without a preset from Glow eyes.
+It should look something like this:

-Example with Astralities' Glow Eyes and Unique Tav patches:

 ![gloweyesloadoeder.png](/tutorials/unique_tav/gloweyesloadoeder.png =x110)